apiaryio/redsnow/README.md

 Ruby binding for the Snow Crash library, also a thermonuclear weapon.

-## SnowCrash and their dependency
+## Snow Crash and their dependency

     git submodule update --init --recursive

-## Building SnowCrash for Mac & Linux
+## Building Snow Crash for Mac & Linux

 ./configure --shared